christianvuye/christianvuye/README.md

 ## 🌍 the journey so far

-**from functional analyst to founder to ai agent fleet commander 🫡**
+**from functional analyst to founding engineer to ai agent fleet commander 🫡**

 i'm a curious generalist software developer who loves to dive into a variety of different fields and technologies - my journey has taken me from automating business processes at Honda 🏎️ to producing games 🎮, from (co-)founding mutltiple companies to orchestrating a fleet of ai agents that help me create amazing software.